 Initially, we were torn between visiting the Blue Mountains and a beach destination.
 We ultimately went with the beach, settling on Belmont, a quiet fishing village along Bluefields Bay, on the South Coast.

 When We Went

-The weather was gorgeous.
-Highs were in the mid-80s lows were in the 70s.
+The weather was gorgeous this time of year.
+Highs were in the mid-80s and lows were in the 70s.
 The property we stayed in did not have AC, but we were very comfortable.

-I was unsure about how the ocean water temperature would be this time of year, I had heard mixed accounts from people I talked to.
-I decided to bring my wet suit, just in case it was chilly, but it turned out to be just fine.
+Jump in, the water is fine.
+I was unsure about how the ocean water temperature would be this time of year.
+I decided to bring my wet suit just in case it was chilly, but ended up not needing it.